lukebarton/curriculum-vitae/README.markdown

 Summary
 -------

-I am a bright, enthusiastic and capable software developer with more than five years experience creating web applications.
-I am highly skilled at both website and application development with broader experience of solutions design, project delivery and working with clients.
-I aspire to practice ‘doing things properly‘, bringing both quality and simplicity to everything I develop.
+I am a bright, enthusiastic and capable software engineer with more than five years experience creating web applications.
+I am highly skilled at both website and application development with a wider experience of solutions design, project delivery and working with clients.
+I'm very adaptable and love nothing more than working outside of my existing skill set and experience - new languages and technologies excite me.

 **Key Skills**